View Roy Bradford's Obituary on fayettevilleobserver.com and share memories

 Roy Allen Bradford

-Fayetteville—MSG (RET.)
-Roy Allen Bradford passed away on Sunday, June 9th, 2019 peacefully at his home.
-He was preceded in death by his wife Arlee Hefner and son Steven Allen Bradford.
-He is survived by his brother Larry Bradford (Valerie) and his sister; Marilyn Compton (Lee) of Detroit, Michigan.
-Grandson, Blake Allen Bradford of Parkton, NC.
-Daughter-in-Law, Linda A. Bradford of Fayetteville.
-Brother-in-Law, Charles Hefner of Lafayette, LA.
+He is survived by his brother, Larry and his wife, Valerie of Detroit, MI; his sister, Marilyn and her husband, Ed of Detroit, MI; great grandson, Blake Allen Bradford of Parkton, NC; daughter-in-law, Linda and her husband, Alexander Linnehan of Fayetteville, NC, and brother-in-law, Charles Hefner of Lafayette, LA.

+He received many awards and decorations too numerous to list.
+He was most proud of his Silver Star, Meritorious Service Medal, Navy Commendation Medal (2nd award) and his Master Parachute Badge.
+His over 20 years of service in the US Army were admirable.
+Roy loved his family and his country and will be dearly missed.

-A memorial service will be held at 2 p.m. at Sandhills State Veterans Cemetery on Thursday, June 20th, 2019 with Reverend Roy Hill officiating.
+A memorial service is held at 2 p.m. at Sandhills State Veterans Cemetery today, Thursday, June 20th, 2019 with Reverend Roy Hill officiating.

 Published in Fayetteville Observer from June 19 to June 20, 2019